Seasonal Sounds

 Cold ushered in a subtle palette — the distant hum of highway, a single leaf dancing on the ground.

-Falling snow, absorbing and dampening, brings my awareness closer in.
+Falling snow brings my awareness closer in.

 At some point during the winter, I knew this practice would be with me for a long time.